asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 ## <i class="far fa-lightbulb"></i>  <span class="ml-1">Highlights</span>
 1. Business creation increased 8% from January 2021 to February 2021.
 2. Business creation was 22.3% higher in February 2021 compared to February 2020.
-3. The largest number of registrations occur in �Retail sale via mail order houses or via Internet� sector.
+3. The largest number of registrations occur in 'Retail sale via mail order houses or via Internet' sector.
 4. Significant increases in retail sales and wholesales related to food and drink given the lower activity in the Accommodation and Food services.